S3-working-group/s3-practical-guide/S3-practical-guide.md

 **A group process for selecting a person for a role on the strength of the reason.**

-Instead of simply assigning people for roles, or making a choice based only on majority, use the role selection process to:
+Instead of simply assigning people for _roles_, or making a choice based only on majority, use the role selection process to:

 - tap collective intelligence by hearing and deliberating on reasons for nominations
 - increase ownership over the decision